General Game Rules

 Penalty at 40-Yard Line

-If there is an offensive penalty at the 40 yard line, the Offensive team will just be penalized with a loss of down. (ex.
-1st Down, Offensive Pass Interference penalty @ 40 yard line, next play will be 2nd down from the 40 yard line.)
+An offensive penalty at the 40-yard line will result in a loss of down (ex.
+1st Down, Offensive Pass Interference penalty at the 40-yard line, the next play will be 2nd down from the 40-yard line).

 Dead Ball Penalties

-Dead Ball penalties on the Offense assessed after the play would result in a 15-yard penalty.
+Dead Ball penalties on the Offense assessed after the play will result in a 15-yard penalty.

 Personal Foul on Touchdown

-If a personal foul is assessed on a Touchdown to the offensive player, Offensive team will lose the next down which is the PAT.
-Ball goes to the Defense on the 40 yard line.
+If an offensive personal foul is assessed on a Touchdown, the penalty is a loss of the PAT attempt.
+Offensive team will lose the next down which is the PAT.
+The ball goes to the Defense on the 40-yard line.

 Repeated Delay of Game